Free dual spaces and free Banach lattices: Introduction

-The purpose of this note is to clarify the relation between the free Banach lattice generated by a Banach space and the one generated by its second dual space.
-Recall that given a Banach space $E$, the free Banach lattice generated by $E$ is a Banach lattice $\fbl[E]$, equipped with a linear isometric embedding $\phi_E:E\rightarrow \fbl[E]$ with the following universal property: for every Banach lattice $X$ and every bounded linear operator $T:E\rightarrow X$, there is a unique lattice homomorphism $\hat T:\fbl[E]\rightarrow X$ such that $\hat T\phi_E=T$, with $\|\hat T\|=\|T\|$.
-The existence of $\fbl[E]$ together with an explicit construction was given in \cite{ART}, motivated by ideas in \cite{dePW}, and has been the object of intense research in the recent years (see for instance \cite{AMR2, AMRT, ATV, DMRR, DMRR2, dHT, JLTTT, OTTT, Tro}).\\
+Recall that given a Banach space $E$, the free Banach lattice generated by $E$ is a Banach lattice $\fbl[E]$, equipped with a linear isometric embedding $\phi_E:E\rightarrow \fbl[E]$ with the following universal property: for every Banach lattice $X$ and every bounded linear operator $T:E\rightarrow X$, there is a unique lattice homomorphism $\hat T:\fbl[E]\rightarrow X$ such that $\hat T \circ \phi_E=T$, with $\|\hat T\|=\|T\|$.
+The existence of $\fbl[E]$ together with an explicit construction was given in \cite{ART}, motivated by ideas in \cite{dePW}, and has been the object of intense research in the recent years (see for instance \cite{AMR2} for the relation with projectivity, \cite{AMRT} for lifting properties, \cite{DMRR2} for the connections with norm-attaining lattice homomorphisms, or \cite{dHT} for developments in the setting of complex scalars).\\

-The construction of $\fbl[E]$ is a particular instance of the general scheme of free objects in a certain category, generated by an object in a larger category (we are deliberately vague here).
-In the case considered above, one can take the category $\mathcal{BL}$ of Banach lattices with lattice homomorphisms and the larger category $\mathcal{B}an$ of Banach spaces with bounded linear operators.
-Thus, for an object $E$ in $\mathcal{B}an$, $\fbl[E]$ is an object in $\mathcal{BL}$, and moreover, for each morphism in $\mathcal{B}an$ (that is, a bounded linear operator) $T:E\rightarrow F$ between objects from $\mathcal{B}an$, we can associate a morphism in $\mathcal{BL}$ (a lattice homomorphism) $\overline{T}:\fbl[E]\rightarrow \fbl[F]$ which is given by $\overline{T}=\widehat{\phi_F T}$.
-Thus, this construction provides a connection between Banach spaces and Banach lattices which has proven to be a useful tool for the study of the interactions between their different properties (see \cite{OTTT} for details).\\
+The construction of $\fbl[E]$ is a particular instance of the general scheme of free objects in a certain category, generated by an object in a larger category (see \cite{GHT} for a recent survey on free objects related to Banach spaces).
+In the case considered above, one can take the category $\mathcal{BL}$ of Banach lattices with lattice homomorphisms and the category $\mathcal{B}an$ of Banach spaces with bounded linear operators.
+Thus, for an object $E$ in $\mathcal{B}an$, $\fbl[E]$ is an object in $\mathcal{BL}$, and moreover, for each morphism in $\mathcal{B}an$ (that is, a bounded linear operator) $T:E\rightarrow F$ between objects from $\mathcal{B}an$, we can associate a morphism in $\mathcal{BL}$ (a lattice homomorphism) $\overline{T}:\fbl[E]\rightarrow \fbl[F]$ which is given by $\overline{T}=\widehat{\phi_F \circ T}$.
+Thus, this construction provides a connection between Banach spaces and Banach lattices which has proven to be a useful tool for the study of the interactions between their properties (see \cite{OTTT} for an up-to-date account on this connection).\\